shcheklein/example-datachain-dvc/README.md

-# Versionsing datasets with DataChain and DVC
+# Versioning datasets with DataChain and DVC

 Note: the purpose of this project is to explore a very basic way of using DataChain along with DVC in a single repo, while preserving similar to DVC